 Halifax Metro Centre is located on Brunswick Street in the heart of downtown Halifax, just below the old Town Clock and Halifax Citadel National Historic Site.

-With a seating capacity in excess of 10,000, Halifax Metro Centre is fully accessible to persons with disabilities, fully air-conditioned and includes 11 executive suites, 20 skyboxes and a VIP Lounge.
+With a seating capacity in excess of 10,000, Halifax Metro Centre is fully accessible to persons with disabilities, fully air-conditioned and includes 13 executive suites, 35 skyboxes and a VIP Lounge (Tattoo Lounge).

 There are also 2,700 parking spaces close by.